JetBrains/Qodana/topics/shl-docker-configuration.md

 ```
 {prompt="$"}

+In your browser, navigate to the configured domain to receive access to %premlite%.

 ## Get a list of used variables

 Run the `environment` command to display every configurable variable with its resolved value: